sciboy12/Sonica/README.md

 # Sonica

-A personal assistant using [dragonfly2](https://github.com/dictation-toolbox/dragonfly) with skill support, and is multiplatform across Windows and Linux.
+A WIP personal assistant using [dragonfly2](https://github.com/dictation-toolbox/dragonfly) with skill support, and is multiplatform across Windows and Linux.

 ## TODO